 Park in one of the conveniently-located green bike racks, shown on the app.
 To encourage responsible parking, users will be required to take a picture of the vehicle before the ride can end, to ensure proper parking has occurred.
 Scooters may be parked in any green bike rack or in the designated parking area for scooters, painted on the sidewalk near bike racks.
 Parking in bike racks or in designated parking areas ensures sidewalks and building entrances remain open and accessible for pedestrians, while keeping the system neat and organized.

 Use the mobile app to find the nearest bike or scooter.
 You can also find bike rack stations throughout the following districts:

 - Kingston Village

 No Bikes/Scooters on Sidewalks

-In the downtown and surrounding districts: bikes, scooters, and skateboards are not permitted to ride on sidewalks.
-Please walk your wheels in these areas for the safety of pedestrians, or enjoy riding your bike or scooter in a bike lane (bikes may also use the full travel lane).
+In the downtown and surrounding districts: bikes, scooters/sit-down scooters, and skateboards are not permitted to ride on sidewalks.
+Please walk your wheels in these areas for the safety of pedestrians, or enjoy riding in a bike lane (bikes may also use the full travel lane).
 Sidewalk decals and street signage have been installed in areas where riding on the sidewalk is not permitted.
-Like cyclists, scooter riders are strongly encouraged to wear a helmet.

 Practice Safety: Walk Your Wheels on sidewalks